smithy-lang/smithy/docs/source/spec/core.rst

       selector: "*",
     }

-    @hello("test")
+    @hello("test") // Resolves to smithy.example#hello
     string MyString

-If no trait can be found by name in the current namespace, then the trait is assumed to be one of the built-in traits defined inside of the ``smithy.api`` namespace.
+If no trait can be found by name in a use statement or in the current namespace, then the trait is assumed to be one of the built-in traits defined inside of the ``smithy.api`` namespace.
 The following definition applies the sensitive trait without specifying the ``smithy.api`` namespace in the trait name:

 .. code-block:: smithy